RePod/psdle/README.md

 [![psdle](logo/4_psdle.png?raw=true)](//repod.github.io/psdle "To the website!")
 =====

 Improving everyone's favorite online download list, one loop at a time.
 This is the PSDLE repository!
-Most of the information you'll be looking for is on [the website.](//repod.github.io/psdle "To the website!")
+Most of the information you'll be looking for is on **[the website.](//repod.github.io/psdle "To the website!")**

-Those with no interest of the inner workings of PSDLE won't find anything new here!
+Those with no interest of the inner workings of PSDLE **will not find anything new here**!

 Usage